-It’s necessary because most messages are transmitted in the clear form.
+It’s necessary because most messages are transmitted in a clear form.
 There is a chance of other people than the designated recipient using specific tools to read its contents.
 You can understand its implications better if you picture it as an algorithm poking and prodding through your sensitive data like love notes and doctor appointments!

-Email encrypting uses public-key cryptography where users use a public key to code messages.
+Email encrypting uses public-key cryptography, where users use a public key to code messages.
 They, however, keep and use a secret private key to decrypt the messages.
 Private keys digitally encrypt and sign messages before sending them.

 Benefits of email encryption